Telegram Mini Apps with Stars Payments — Expert Skill

 }

-// Signal to Telegram that the app is ready
+// Signal to Telegram that the app finished loading (hides the loader).

 setReady(true);